UloE-G/Athletes-Corner/README.md

 *Success*

-- The success message is shown when a objective a user wants to do works e.g. signing up to the newsletter, checkout or submitting a review
+- The success message is shown when an objective a user wants to do works e.g. signing up for the newsletter, check out or submitting a review

-- It will display an "Success!" message above the text.
+- It will display a "Success!" message above the text.

 ![Success](media/success.png)